NicholasHeinchon/EncryptionChecker/README.md

 Returns statuses like Encrypted, Not Encrypted, Encrypting, etc.

-2. Windows and MacOS Encryption Status Checker
+2. Extended Encryption Status Checker

 This script checks if built in or third-party encryption (BitLocker, FileVault, VeraCrypt) is used on either Windows or macOS.